 Left On Base (LOB)

-In the past few years, some Major League teams have added one additional acronym to the scoreboard that sits directly to the right of R, H, and E. This acronym is LOB and it stands for Left On Base.
+Some Major League teams have added one additional acronym to the scoreboard that sits directly to the right of R, H, and E. This acronym is LOB and it stands for Left On Base.

-On baseball scoreboards, the Left on Base stat calculates the total number of runners who were left on base at the end of each inning.
+On baseball scoreboards, the Left on Base stat (LOB) calculates the total number of runners who were left on base at the end of each inning.
 This number is a grand total of all runners who were left stranded for the duration of the game.